redhat-performance/jetlag/docs/troubleshooting.md

 ## Reset BMC / Resolving redfish connection error

-In some cases, issues during a deployment can be the result of a bmc issue.
-To reset a Supermicro bmc use `ipmitool` with the following example:
+In some cases, issues during a deployment can be the result of a BMC issue.
+To reset a Supermicro BMC use `ipmitool` with the following example:

 ```console
 ipmitool -I lanplus -H mgmt-computer.example.com -U user -P password mc reset cold
 ```

-The following example errors can be corrected after resetting the bmc of the machines.
+The following example errors can be corrected after resetting the BMC of the machines.

 ```
 TASK [boot-iso : SuperMicro - Mount ISO] *****************************************************************************************